What is PreSchool?

 Do I Have To Pay For PreSchool?

-Four year old preschool attracts government funding, however, all preschools will charge fees for their service as government funding does not cover the full operating cost.
+Preschool is partially government funding, however, all preschools will charge fees for their service as government funding does not cover the full operating cost.
 Fees will vary depending on many different factors such as hours of attendance and the size of groups and other additional costs.
 Each preschool will have a fees policy that states the parent responsibilities in relation to the payment of fees.

 Holders of health care cards or pension cards are entitled to a government rebate.
 This rebate is paid to the preschool and passed onto the parent through a reduction in fees.